-A WEEK IN BOULDER
+A GLORIOUS WEEK IN BOULDER

 Boulder is also rich in history, culture and the arts in addition to having a great live music scene.
 With more than 300 days of sunshine a year and a distinct four-season climate, it’s no wonder Boulder hosts so many arts and cultural events.
-Many plays and concerts are often performed under a sky full of stars, while several festivals are held with the backdrop of the majestic Flatirons.
+Numerous plays and concerts are often performed under a sky full of stars, while several festivals are held with the backdrop of the majestic Flatirons.
 With a year-round calendar of events, there is sure to be a gallery, museum or live music event that will capture your spirit.

 Locals and travelers alike have long known that Boulder is a great town that truly offers something for anyone interested in culture, food, music, and the arts.
 And of course…the great outdoors.